-- Your local address, email and phone number
+- Local address, email and phone number

-- Your program of study (including your major/minor)
+- Program of study (including your major/minor)

 It’s really important that you keep the International Student Services Office updated with any change in this data, so that Boise State can keep your SEVIS record accurate.

 All F1 and J1 students must study full time.
 For undergraduate students that is 12 credits per semester and for graduate students that is 9 credits per semester.
 Only 1 class (that class can have a maximum of 3 credits) of that full time load can be online.
 There are some limited exceptions to this full-time study requirement for medical and academic reasons.
 They are called Reduced Course Loads (RCL).
 Contact the International Student Services Office before you drop below full time to learn if you qualify for an RCL, or if you have questions about RCL authorization.

 F1 and J1 student status is based on full-time enrollment each Fall and Spring semester.
 If you need to take a semester off studying, or can’t study full time, then you must work with an International Student Advisor within the Center for Global Education (CGE).
 Please consult our Leave of Absence information for full details of important paperwork and information.

 It is important to talk to the International Student Services Office before withdrawing from all classes.
 In most cases, if a student is granted a complete withdrawal from the Dean of Students office and/or from the Registrar, their SEVIS record is terminated and they must leave the United States within 15 days of the complete withdrawal approval.
 In order to return, the student will need to apply for reinstatement.